henriquecastror/henriquecastror_md/content/post/2021-05-01 wfc paper accepted/index.md

 ---

-Yeah, I had paper accepted to be presented at the [World Finance Conference](https://www.world-finance-conference.com/conference.php?id=21.
+Yeah, I had paper accepted to be presented at the [World Finance Conference](https://www.world-finance-conference.com/conference.php?id=21).

-The article title is _Competition and ESG practices in emerging markets: evidence from a differences-in-differences model_ and is part of my ESG projects.
+The article title is _"Competition and ESG practices in emerging markets: evidence from a differences-in-differences model"_ and is part of my ESG projects.

 Happy to share the news!